 General Education Requirements

-The text of the current general education and other degree requirements for each degree program (B.A., B.Mus., and five-year B.A./B.Mus.) can be found at Academics.
+The text of the current general education and other degree requirements for each degree program (B.A., B.Mus., five-year B.A./B.Mus, and BMA) can be found at Academics.
 Current students should refer to the catalog under which they entered to review the requirements for their degrees.
 Past catalogs can be found at Lawrence University Catalogs.

 The university faculty has designated certain classes as meeting competency and diversity requirements.
 Symbols appear in the class schedule and on student transcripts for classes so designated.
 (G--global diversity, D--dimensions of diversity, A--B.A. foreign language competency, M--B.Mus. foreign language competency, Q--quantitative and mathematical reasoning, S--speaking intensive, and W--writing intensive).